-Reading and Vocabulary

-Listening/Speaking and Pronunciation
+Reading and Vocabulary Listening/Speaking and Pronunciation Composition Grammar

-Composition

-Grammar

 Placement tests and interviews are administered to determine the level of difficulty in which each student should enroll.
-Entrance and exit tests are given at the beginning and at the end of each semester to determine student progress.
-TOEFL.
+Pre- and post-tests are given at the beginning and at the end of each semester to determine student progress.

-(Test of English as a Foreign Language) is administered at the end of each semester and exit interviews provide academic recommendations for each student.
+TOEFL (Test of English as a Foreign Language) is administered at the end of each semester and exit interviews provide academic recommendations for each student.